evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 306 liters.
-With the rear seat down, it is 2469 liters.
+The trunk offers a cargo capacity of 306 liters (10.8 CU FT).
+With the rear seat folded down, this expands to 2469 liters (87.2 CU FT).
 On the roof, you can load up to 100 kg (220.5 lbs).

-The maxium weight of the car is 3000 kg (6614 lbs), and with the base weight of 2625 kg (5787 lbs), you can max load 375 kg (827 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 3000 kg (6614 lbs), with a base weight of 2625 kg (5787 lbs).
+This allows for a maximum load of 375 kg (827 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1000, and on unbraked, it is 750 kg (2205/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1000 kg (2205 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/volkswagen/id._buzz/id._buzz_gtx_lwb/trunk_1_st.jpg" title="Volkswagen ID.
 Buzz GTX LWB" width="3000" height="1999"  >}}
 <div class="mt-3 mb-3">